Physician Payments Sunshine Act: History

 In 2011, it was proposed to use identification systems on tracked physicians.

 On September 30, 2014, the Centers for Medicare and Medicaid Services reported payment information on its Open Payment Program website for the first time, the data from 2012.

-Criticism
+Effect of Sunshine Act

-In 2012 it was suggested that the act may have a limited effect on prescribing and on expenditures.
+In 2012, prior to the implementation of Sunshine Act, an analysis of state sunshine laws suggested that the federal act might have a limited effect on prescribing and on expenditures.
+A study of trends in industry payments found that the dollar value of payments had declined from $1.34 billion in 2014 to $1.28 billion in 2022, and that the number of physicians receiving payments had also decreased.

 A 2015 opinion piece in JAMA stated that the value of transparency was beyond dispute, but "the true value of the database remains uncertain and probably too early to ascertain".

 International comparison

 There is no agreement on appropriate standards of disclosure internationally.